The Value of Personalized Recommendations: Evidence from Netflix: Demand Model

-The third challenge is that there may be serial dependence in choices, for instance due to users being more likely to watch more sports-related show after watching a sports-related movie.
+The third challenge is that there may be serial dependence in choices, for instance due to users being more likely to watch more sports-related shows after watching a sports-related movie.
 We let the preference weights, $A_{it}$, vary over time and encapsulate everything the user $i$ has watched up to period $t-1$, based on a sequence model of prior watch history as diagrammed in Figure \ref{fig:architecture}.
-At a given time $t$, we encode the good embeddings $B_{j}$ in an ordered sequence of when the user watched them.
-We pass that vector through a two-layer fully-connected MLP that produces, for each time period $t$, a set of attention weights for each previous time period and a transformed, user-specific, set of characteristics.
-Taking the weighted sum of these and passing it through a two-layer fully connected MLP again provides our vector of estimates $A_{it}$.
+At a given time $t$, we encode the $d$-dimensional good embeddings $B_{j}$ in an ordered sequence of when the user watched them.
+We pass that vector through a two-layer fully-connected multi-layer perceptron that produces, for each time period $t$, a set of attention weights for each previous time period and a transformed, user-specific, set of characteristics.\footnote{A two-layer fully connected multi-layer perceptron refers to a feedforward neural network with one hidden layer and one output layer, where each unit in one layer is connected to all units in the next \citep{goodfellow2016deep}.} Taking the weighted sum of these and passing it through a two-layer fully connected multi-layer perceptron again provides our vector of estimates $A_{it}$.
 Intuitively, the formulation is similar to a traditional sequence model in machine learning where the future goods that a user consumes depend on their previous sequence and the model endogenously learns position-specific attention weights.
 This aspect of the formulation is a modified variant of state-dependent demand models \citep{dube2010state} that combines both time-variation in preferences and ``intrinsic" preferences.
 In addition to addressing serial dependence, this architecture avoids the need to learn user embeddings directly, which becomes highly computationally challenging at the scale of millions of users.

-\textbf{Identification.} There are several identification challenges that we face.
-The first is that recommendations are endogenously targeted towards users because the recommender system predicts that they have high predicted utility for that user.
-We rely on the intrinsic randomization introduced into the recommender system for the purposes of exploration as exogenous variation in the set of recommendations that breaks this endogenous targeting.
-This exogenous variation also allows us to identify the effect of state-dependence since users are more likely to consume goods that are present in the recommendations and thus the exogenous variation in choice probabilities provides us with randomization in the initial set of consumed goods.
-Additionally, the same identification argument as \cite{zeller20222drip} applies in our context since goods have a finite amount of consumption time.